It goes without saying that there are countless things to consider when starting a business.

 I celebrate the fact that you are looking at this and evaluating.

 You may not be cut out for it.

 But if you are, you’re headed into a world of independence and doing your own thing.
-And you may decide to never retire.
-Because why would you do that when your work just became play?
+In fact, you may stop wondering when you should retire and instead as, “Should I retire or not?”
+Because why would you want to stop when your work just became play?

 Please use the comments below to share your own suggestions for things others should consider as they contemplate whether or not to start a business – as well as any successes, struggles, or questions you may have.